OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 It should be noted that defense mechanisms are intended to be used in a layered approach.
 In most cases, a single defense option would be inadequate to stop most Credential Stuffing attacks.

+--- TODO: update about how it can be combined

 In many cases, brute force protections will overlap with credential stuffing defenses.

 ## Defense Option 1: Multi-Factor Authentication

 True multi-factor authentication is the best defense against Credential Stuffing attacks, but can have significant deployment and usability impacts, and so is frequently not a feasible option.
 If this defense is not feasible for your application, consider adopting as many of these other defenses as you can.

+--- TODO: update about 2nd factor as e-mail and how it can be combined with for example Device Fingerprinting or login success ratio or cookie etc

+## Defence Option 2: Use a CAPTCHA

+--- TODO:
+--- TODO: this can be usability drop so it can be combined with for example Device Fingerprinting or login success ratio or cookie etc

-## Defense Option 2: Multi-Step Login Process
+## Defense Option 3: Multi-Step Login Process

 *Most of the automated account validation we've seen is using single step validation and checking for a success conditions.
 By forcing the client to render the response and include that in the next request (and including [Synchronizer (CSRF) Tokens](Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md)), we are just eliminating the basic attempts.
 It's not comprehensive.*

-## Defense Option 3: IP blacklists
+## Defense Option 4: IP blacklists

 Because the attacker requests will likely originate from a few (or one) IP, addresses attempting to log into multiple accounts can be blocked or sandboxed.